zhoupgit/grafana/docs/sources/developers/http_api/create-api-tokens-for-org.md

 There are two authentication methods to access the API:

 - Basic authentication: A Grafana Admin user can access some parts of the Grafana API through basic authentication.
-- Service Account tokens: All organization actions can be accessed through a Service Account token.
-A Service Account token is associated with an organization.
+- API Tokens: All organization actions are accessed through an API Token.
+An API Token is associated with an organization.
 It can be used to create dashboards and other components specific for that organization.

-## How to create a new organization and a Service Account Token
+## How to create a new organization and an API Token

 The task is to create a new organization and then add a Token that can be used by other users.
 In the examples below which use basic auth, the user is `admin` and the password is `admin`.